 - Reduced noise

 - Difficult to manufacture

 Rack and Pinion

 A rack is a cylindrical gear with infinite radius.
 Whereas pinion is a spur gear.
 They are used to convert rotational motion into linear motion.

 Since rack is a gear with infinite length.
-Which is not possible in real world.
+Which is not possible in the real world.
 Therefore rack and pinion gears can not transfer continuous motion.
-They are used to transfer transnational motion.
+Therefore they are used to transfer transnational motion.

 - Convert car steering wheel rotation into side motion of wheels.

 Bevel gears have a cone surface and its teeth are cut along that cone surface.
 These types of gears are used to transfer motion in perpendicular direction at higher velocity ratios.
 Bevel gears have applications in:

 - Machine Tools : Lathe and milling Machine.

 - Positioning Equipment